flyntwp/flynt-docs/content/documentation/cli/what-is-cli.md

 ```

 ## Setup
-Setup a new flynt project.
+Setup a new Flynt project.

 ```
 flynt setup